pbiecek/xai_resources/README.md

 ### 2018

 * [21 fairness definitions and their politics](https://fairmlbook.org/tutorial2.html); This tutorial has two goals.
 The first is to explain the technical definitions.
 In doing so, I will aim to make explicit the values embedded in each of them.
-This will help policymakers and others better understand what is truly at stake in debates about fairness criteria (such as individual fair­ness versus group fairness, or statistical parity versus error-rate equality).
+This will help policymakers and others better understand what is truly at stake in debates about fairness criteria (such as individual fairness versus group fairness, or statistical parity versus error-rate equality).
 It will also help com­puter scientists recognize that the proliferation of definitions is to be celebrated, not shunned, and that the search for one true definition is not a fruitful direction, as technical considerations cannot adjudicate moral debates.
 * [Proceedings of the 2018 ICML Workshop on Human Interpretability in Machine Learning (WHI 2018)](https://arxiv.org/html/1807.01308)

 ### 2017